 6. Total impact will be shared, celebrated and prizes given away at the end of the week on a live virtual event, honoring our collective efforts

-7. Enjoy virtual activities, events and educational posts throughout the week in honor of this years theme: Eat, Grow, COMPOST, Repeat
+7. Enjoy virtual panel discussions, volunteer activity and educational posts throughout the week in honor of this years theme: Eat, Grow, COMPOST, Repeat

 Confirmed Food Scrap Drop-Off Sites for Compost-A-Thon